There are a few reasons why this strategy is attractive to currency traders.

 max loss = (2n-1) x s

 Here s is the stop distance in pips at which you double the position size.
-So, with 256 lots (micro lots), and a stop loss of 40 pips, that would give a maximum loss of 10,200 pips.
+So, with 256 lots (micro lots), and a stop loss of 40 pips, closing at the 8th stop level would give a maximum loss of 10,200 pips.
+Closing at the 9th stop level would give a loss of 20,440 pips.

 Tip Work out the average number of trades you can handle before a loss – use the formula 2Legs+1.
 So in the example here that’s just 29, or 512 trades.
 So after 512 trades, you’d expect to have a string of 9 losers given even odds.
 This would break your system.